OpenHD/Documentation/hardware/cameras/ip-cameras.md

 > :warning: **Important Note:** IP camera support has limitations and should be chosen carefully, considering its disadvantages.

 IP cameras cannot be automatically detected, as they lack a common protocol like USB cameras.
-They also require custom scripting for integration and lack support for dynamic bitrate adjustments.
+They also require custom scripting for integration and lack support for bitrate adjustments, making them quite bad for long range sytems.
+They also don't support adjusting the keyframe interval, which can black out your video for several seconds when having any interference.

 To implement IP cameras, you can utilize the [custom_unmanaged_camera.sh](custom-unmanaged-camera.md) script, which needs to be activated through the [hardware.conf](../hardware.md) configuration.